-For more than 20 years, he has served as Internet manager and later as portfolio director for Latin America at Comsat International and British Telecom.
+For more than 20 years, he has served as Internet Product Manager and later as Portfolio Director for Latin America at Comsat International and British Telecom.

 He currently coordinates LAC-IX, the Latin American and Caribbean Internet Exchange Point Operators Association, representing the organization in the Federation of Traffic Exchange Points.